Filter Options

 How much does a 7-day African safari cost?

 “As you can imagine, the cost of a 7-day African safari can vary greatly.
 In broad terms, a budget safari (where you’ll be camping and possibly helping out around camp with setting up tents, cooking etc.) will, for a 7-day safari, start at around US$100 or US$150 per person per day.
 At the luxury end of the price scale (where you’ll stay in luxury tented camps and lodges, and there’ll be plenty of people to look after your every need), prices start at around US$500 per person per day, and can go much higher.
-Factors that will affect the cost include where you’re going, what time of year you’ll be traveling, how many people you’ll be traveling with, what sort of accommodation you’d like, and what forms of transport you’ll be using.
+Factors that will affect the cost include where you’re going, what time of year you’ll be traveling, how many people you’ll be traveling with, what sort of accommodations you’d like, and what forms of transport you’ll be using.
 These are the main things to consider.”

 6